day8/re-frame/docs/Interceptors.md

 The first few interceptors in a chain (inserted by `reg-event-db`) have `:before` functions which __prime__ the `:coeffects` by adding in `:event`, and `:db`.
-Of course, other interceptors can add further to `:coeffect`.
+Of course, other interceptors can add further to `:coeffects`.
 Perhaps the event handler needs data from localstore, or a random number, or a DataScript connection.
-Interceptors can build up the coeffect, via their `:before`.
+Interceptors can build up `:coeffects`, via their `:before`.

 Equally, some interceptors in the chain will have `:after` functions which process the side effects accumulated into `:effects` including but, not limited to, updates to app-db.

-### Self Modifing
+### Self Modifying

 Through both stages (before and after), `context` contains a `:queue` of interceptors yet to be processed, and a `:stack` of interceptors